danb0b/danb0b.github.io/content/notebook/publishing/index.md

 I am currently an Associate Professor at Arizona State University.
 I have been at ASU for about ten years.
 My research is focused on Robot Design, Dynamics, Manufacturing, and Deployment.
 I focus on making the design and deployment of robotic systems easier for non-experts.
 I have taught courses on the topics of Embedded Systems Design, Foldable Robotics, Flexible Robotics, Product Design and Development, and Experimentation and Deployment of Robotic Systems.

 Before ASU I was a technology development fellow and postdoctoral researcher at Harvard University.
 I completed my Masters and Ph.
 D. in Mechanical Engineering at Stanford University and my B.S. in Mechanical Engineering at Northwestern University.
-I worked in industry for several years as a systems engineer in manufacturing, focusing system automation for automotive and food processing companies.
+I worked in industry for several years as a systems engineer in manufacturing, focusing on system automation for automotive and food processing companies.

 I will be leaving ASU in December, and plan on starting a business related to  robotics, product design, and technology advising/mentorship.